 Allegations and Actions Against Agents

-Michele Lee Diamond, 8275 E Wood Dr., Scottsdale, AZ 85260, agreed to permanently surrender her Wisconsin insurance license and agreed to pay a forfeiture of $2,000.00 upon the submission of any future licensing application.
+Michele Lee Diamond, 8275 E Wood Dr., Scottsdale, AZ 85260, agreed not to seek renewal of her Wisconsin insurance license or apply for such a license in the future and agreed to pay a forfeiture of $2,000.00 upon the submission of any future licensing application.
 These actions were taken based on allegations of allowing a revoked insurance agent to use her license to engage in the business of insurance.

 Thomas A. Griesman, 416 E Washington St, Burlington, WI 53105, agreed to pay a forfeiture of $2,000.00 and agreed to the issuance of a two-year conditional insurance license having certain employment, supervision, and reporting requirements.
 These actions were taken based on failing to timely disclose criminal charges to OCI and having a criminal conviction that may be substantially related to insurance marketing type conduct.